kvuchkov/CITB107-2019/lab08/README.md

     - Default constructor is called when class variable is declared, i.e. classes are always initialized.
     - Additional constructors can be defined to initialize a class in a specific way.
 - Objects of a class can be used as a function parameters and return type.
 They are passed by value by default, i.e. copied.
-- Expose only the mimimum API necessary to do the job.
+- Expose only the minimum API necessary to do the job.
 It is difficult to hide functions later, because other code might be using them.